kamora/PHPCodeGuide/PHPStyleGuide.md

 $WelcomeMessage = '';
 </pre>

-&#8627; Incorrect because the variable hold a primitive type but start from an uppercase letter.
+&#8627; Incorrect because the variable contains a primitive type but starts from an uppercase letter.

 <pre lang=php>
 &lt;?php
 $someObject = new SomeClass();
 </pre>

-&#8627; Incorrect because the variable hold an object but doesn't start from an uppercase letter.
+&#8627; Incorrect because the variable contains an object but doesn't start from an uppercase letter.

 #### &#10004; Correct